- How it Works

 As summarised in this PharmaTimes article by Dr Peter Crane, Corporate Strategy Manager at Synthace, scientists should be at the centre of the shift:

-“Digital solutions on their own will not deliver the productivity gains the industry seeks, only by introducing tools that empower R&D teams to work more efficiently in the laboratory setting will the true power of data science in biopharma be realised.”
+“Digital solutions on their own will not deliver the productivity gains the industry seeks, only by introducing tools that empower R&D teams to work more efficiently in the laboratory setting will the true power of data science in biopharma be realized.”

 How automation can help biopharma